-Companies tend to engage in request for information (RFI), request for quote (RFQ) and request for proposal (RFP) processes to make sure they end up choosing the right software that meets their business and IT requirements.
+Companies tend to engage in a request for information (RFI), request for quote (RFQ), and request for proposal (RFP) processes to make sure they end up choosing the right software that meets their business and IT requirements.
 However, I believe there is a major drawback in this traditional process that ignores today’s fundamental improvements in technology and the need for higher speed in business decisions.

 Basically, my premise is that the time and money spent to run a lengthy RFI/RFQ/RFP process for a SaaS solution is not worth the investment.

 Traditionally, well-run RFI and RFP processes try to reduce the risk of deployment failure for the buyer via questions and a demo, and sometimes a proof-of-concept study with made-up data.
 However, Project Management Institute (PMI) reports that 14% of IT projects fail outright before completion, 31% fail to meet their goals after completion, 43% exceed their budgets, and 49% are late.

 Simply put, the RFI/RFQ/RFP process does not fit with the realities of the SaaS business model.

 The traditional RFI/RFQ/RFP approach does nothing about the risks of actual data quality, integration scalability nor the change management issues that are likely to be barriers to deployment success.
 For risk mitigation, SaaS companies offer a Test-and-Learn (T&L) approach.
 At Solvoyo, we define a T&L as a funded project with a limited-and-meaningful scope that uses actual planning workflows, and exchanges data with critical data sources on your own digital platform, all within 3-4 months.
 A well-run T&L removes all onboarding risks due to return on investment (ROI) estimates, data quality, and integration scalability.
 Furthermore, it exposes process change issues and change-management requirements to increase the chance of success of any IT project.